World Environment Day is June 05 every year

 Crude oil surrounds the feet of a local resident as he patrols a beach north of Goleta - California.
 Within hours of the tragedy, which occurred on May 21 - 2015, as much as 21,000 gallons of oil leaked out from an abandoned pipeline at Refugio State Beach, spreading oily glop along 6 km of the California coast.

-Agricultural farm land which produces many of the tender, leafy vegetables we bring to our dinner table, is shown here in stark contrast to the arid, desert areas of Western California in the central valley near El Centro - California in May 2015.
+Agricultural farm land which produces many of the tender, leafy vegetables we bring to our dinner table, is shown here in stark contrast to the arid, desert areas of Western California in the central valley near El Centro - California.
 Though the water for irrigation comes from the Colorado river, low water levels put pressure on these huge farm corporations to source water elsewhere or close down.
 California is currently suffering through the worst drought on record for the region.
 El Centro is the largest American city to exist 39 feet below sea level.

 A villager witnesses a burning palm oil plantation in the Banko Pusako district of Indonesia.